davekirby/EFFProject/notes/remove redundancy.md

 -> replace with OR(X, Y)  and vice versa.
 I can use the primitiveTree methods for converting to & from strings to create the unit tests.
 Will work on that tomorrow.

+Implementation added.
+For the iris rules it does not make much difference, but increasing the rule size parameters does result in significant reduction of 30-40 primitives per generation in a population of 50.